VideoCarp/mcfunction-editor/README.md

 <div align="center">
     <img src="https://raw.githubusercontent.com/VideoCarp/mcfunction-editor/main/repo/6B35181E-CBCF-43CC-A4A9-BA08CCF4D083.jpeg" width=300 height=200>
 </div>
+**NOTE**: I highly recommend downloading the latest _tag_ or release.
+Since it has an easy to download ZIP.
+And it's safe to use (because it's been tested well).

 * Go to the 'app' directory, go to `main.py`, read through the first comment.
 * Run `main.py` and you're done.